Live from the Southern Command in sunny South Florida, it's open line Friday.

 And you can't, per se.

-Now, I understand the desire, but we're not publicly traded here.
+I understand the desire, but we're not publicly traded here.

-Listen to the way this works.
+But this is, this is the way this works.

 There's an outfit called Fantex, F-A-N-T-E-X.

-Fantex, Inc., they're based in San Francisco, and they're going to operate the exchange and will orchestrate Vernon Davis's initial public offering of stock after getting regulatory approval from the SEC.
+Fantex Inc., they're based in San Francisco, and they're going to operate the exchange and will orchestrate Vernon Davis's initial public offering of stock after getting regulatory approval from the SEC.

 The company hopes to complete the initial public offering in the next few weeks, and this story is dated March 25th, so just it's recent.